 Bank of America has a strong institutional commitment to urban economic development and the Bank’s Capital Access Funds group is in the business of finding opportunities for investors and partner firms.

 Finding investment-grade inner city firms takes digging, and most have little training in articulating their story for investors and preparing the kind of documentation that investors expect.
 Bank of America Capital Access decided that an outside specialist could facilitate the process.

-ICIC identifies 100 fast-growing inner city companies and prepares them to meet with investors and compete for capital.
-ICIC organizes these Inner City Capital Connections events, and Bank of America shares the opportunity with internal and external customers.
-Events have been held in New York, Los Angeles and Detroit.
+ICIC identifies fast-growing inner city companies and prepares them to meet with capital providers.
+ICIC organizes the Inner City Capital Connections seminars and conference, and Bank of America shares the opportunity with internal and external customers.
+Events have been held in New York, Chicago, Atlanta, Cleveland, Los Angeles and Detroit.

 Results for Bank of America:

 Sharing the opportunity helps the Bank's Capital Access unit enhance relationships as well as its own deal flow.

 Inner companies have raised over $1 billion in capital from these events.
 Nearly 30% attract equity financing and over half receive debt capital.
 The others profit from the training, with over 90% going on to close on financing within two years.